 Fe's goal is to outwardly express or manifest transient internal states or conditions.
 This is similar to Augusta's description: "conversion of potential energy to kinetic energy."
 This manifestation can occur through speech, facial expressions, actions, life choices, etc. It is the communication of an internal state, feeling, or thought to the ambient environment or to others.
 These states can be communicated by actually making someone else to feel as you do.
-Fe also concerns the hidden or subtle aspects of the communication process itself: connotation, tone, non-verbal communication, and what kind of effect the communication will have on others.
+Fe also concerns the subtle aspects of the communication process itself: connotation, tone, non-verbal communication, and what kind of effect the communication will have on others.

 This is by contrast with Te which concerns information of an apparent nature, or information about the objective world (facts) which can be communicated through plain language.
 Fe often does not view expression in terms of communicating from entity A to entity B: it's more like broadcasting into (or conversely, tuning into) an ambient vibe or atmosphere (extroversion).
 The open flow of internal energies through this ambient space is what Fe is trying to achieve.
 Like a TV broadcast, these internal energies are constantly changing.
 What is bad, according to Fe, is when an activity does not accord with one's inner state, or when one's self-expression is obstructed.